-11.1 All vessels shall comply with the requirements of SOLAS Ch.V, and with the requirements set out in this section.
-All vessels shall be equipped with adequate navigational aids, equipment, nautical publications and navigational and hydrographic charts/data to ensure safe operation and safe navigation.
-All equipment listed within this section is to be certified in accordance with the Marine Equipment Directive (MED), as amended.
-CE Certified equipment may be accepted by the Administration, on a case by case basis.
+11.1 All vessels shall be equipped with adequate navigational aids, equipment and navigational and hydrographic charts/data to ensure safe operation and safe navigation.
+All equipment listed within this section is to be certified in accordance with the Marine Equipment Directive (MED) as amended or Type Approved.